Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   accessible by all master nodes.
   - Examples: `alluxio.master.journal.folder=hdfs://1.2.3.4:9000/alluxio/journal/`

-This is the minimal configuration to start Alluxio with HA.
+This is the minimal configuration to start Alluxio with Zookeeper-based leader election.

 Make sure all master nodes and all worker nodes have configured their respective `conf/alluxio-site.properties` configuration file appropriately.

-Once all the Alluxio masters and workers are configured in this way, Alluxio in HA mode is ready to be formatted started.
+Once all the Alluxio masters and workers are configured in this way, Alluxio is ready to be formatted started.

 ### Format Alluxio